sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 This particular attack has caused a lot of headache for users as anyone using the "Simple Mode" in the GUI was particularly susceptible to this.
-If the first node the transaction was sent through was malicious, "Simple Mode" was unable to "fluff" the transaction properly after the set Dandelion++ timeout, causing the transaction to fail completely.
+If the first node the transaction was sent through was malicious, "Simple Mode" was unable to relay the transaction properly to the rest of the network after the set Dandelion++ timeout, causing the transaction to fail completely.

 *Mitigated by a combination of Dandelion++ PRs.*